 Visiting to ICU during COVID-19 pandemic

-We understand that visiting in critical care can be very distressing at any time, and especially at the moment.
+- We understand that visiting in critical care can be very distressing.
 We understand, and will try to support you in any way we can.
 Please let us know how we can help, or improve the experience.

 The clinical and nursing staff are extremely busy caring for patients at the moment and for this reason they may not always be available to speak to you on the phone.